fjogeleit/event-sourcing-nodejs-example/README.md

 ## Requires

 * NodeJS v.12 or above
-* Docker or a local PostgreDB
+* Docker or a local PostgreSQL DB